h4ck3rm1k3/db-docs/ql/index.md

 cat example.sql | ql -db example.db
 ```

-The Go code below will add some rows to the "birthdays" table and then will
+The Go code below will add some rows to the "birthday" table and then will
 print the same rows that were inserted.

 ```go